mredig/Notes-to-Self/Programming/Carthage Cheetsheet.md

 	1. (wait for `carthage update` to finish first) Build your project to make sure everything is working right
 1. for macOS, simply drop the built frameworks from the `Carthage/Build` folder into the macOS build target's `Embedded Binaries`.

+### Supporting Carthage
+1. Double check permission levels
+1. Make sure to share you set your build scheme to `Shared`
+1. run `carthage build --no-skip-current` in the project directory to confirm everything builds fine

 More information is available [here](https://github.com/Carthage/Carthage#getting-started).